dc-js/dc.js/web/docs/api-latest.md

 ```

 ## Data Count Widget
 Includes: [Base Mixin](#base-mixin)

 The data count widget is a simple widget designed to display the number of records selected by the
 current filters out of the total number of records in the data set.
 Once created the data count widget
 will automatically update the text content of the following elements under the parent element.

-* ".total-count" - total number of records
+* '.total-count' - total number of records
-* ".filter-count" - number of records matched by the current filters
+* '.filter-count' - number of records matched by the current filters

 Examples:

 * [Nasdaq 100 Index](http://dc-js.github.com/dc.js/)
 #### dc.dataCount(parent[, chartGroup])
 Create a data count widget and attach it to the given parent element.